Κ-opioid receptor: Major depressive disorder

 The mechanistic rationale for KOR antagonism in major depressive disorder (MDD) derives from the observation that chronic stress and depression are associated with higher activity of the KOR system.
 KOR activation suppresses dopamine release and prevents dopamine rebound after stress exposure, thereby leading to anhedonia and depressive phenotypes.
 KOR antagonists reverse this pathway by disinhibiting dopaminergic tone and restoring reward sensitivity.
 KOR-mediated upregulation of pro-inflammatory signaling in microglia likely drives the depression pathophysiology, and antagonism may provide benefits.
+The claustrum-prelimbic cortex circuit operates via dynorphin and KOR signaling to modulate cognitive and affective functions.

 Buprenorphine/samidorphan (ALKS-5461) displayed antidepressant efficacy in randomized controlled trials as an adjunctive therapy and has shown durable effects with a favorable safety profile including low abuse potential and minimal withdrawal symptoms.
 A phase 2 study demonstrated significant reduction of depressive symptoms and improvement in anhedonia when aticaprant was added to existing antidepressant therapy.
 A phase 3 clinical trials (KOASTAL-1 and additional studies) of navacaprant failed to achieve statistically significant superiority over placebo across the broader MDD population, with its development discontinued for this purpose in early 2025.